almasgai/Site/content/posts/rc-car.md

 with Arduinos because I never used them before.
 I had to make sure that I had correct wiring so I don't blow out any important parts.
 This was stressful because we only had one Bluetooth module.
 If I passed too much electricity through it I potentially could have fried it.
-(Surprisingly, only two LED lights blew out when I was testing out wiring 😃).
+(Surprisingly, only two LED lights blew out when I was testing out wiring.
 This would mean that we would have to order another one online and wait until it came.
 After setting up some pretty gnarly wiring (see images below) between the HC-06 and MEGA 2560, I had an ugly but working set up to test my app on.